-- Upholding a just transition along our transformation in greening the economy in a way that is as fair and inclusive as possible to everyone concerned, creating decent work opportunities, and leaving no one behind. - Whilst we recognise that our business relations are fully responsible for their own actions and decisions, we will use our influence and relationships to steer them towards sustainable practices.
-We will strive to engage and equip them with knowledge and skills that may be required for championing and meeting sustainability commitments.
-Our ultimate objective is to continue providing seamless access to finance across geographies where we operate, and the business landscape that we cover, as well as enhancing financial knowledge and supporting people and businesses to fulfil their aspirations and achieve meaningful growth. - CIMB maintains a constructive and open exchange of ideas on sustainability with a broad range of its stakeholders.
+- The Group will take reasonable steps to assess the Sustainability Risk of business relations.
+If the Group concludes that the business relation is not committed to a level of sustainability performance that meets CIMB's policy requirements, or that the business relation is engaged in any Exclusion List activities, the Group will not engage with the business relation. - Whilst we recognise that our business relations are fully responsible for their own actions and decisions, we will use our influence and relationships to encourage and support the adoption of more sustainable practices.
+We strive to engage and equip them with the knowledge and skills that may be required to champion and meet sustainability commitments, while acknowledging that implementation may vary based on market context and business strategies.
+We seek to provide access to finance across the geographies where we operate, including low-income and lower-middle-income countries, as well as to underprivileged and underserved communities, where feasible and aligned with our respective business strategies.
+In doing so, we aim to help ensure that underserved populations and businesses receive the necessary financial support for meaningful and sustainable development.
+We are committed to disclosing our contributions to these markets, including the proportion of financial products, services, and capital channeled to support these economies. - We take a holistic approach to our sustainability efforts.
+We strive for a Just Transition in addressing climate change greening the economy in a way that is fair and inclusive as possible to everyone concerned, creating decent work opportunities, and enabling financial inclusion for underprivileged communities, tailoring our approach in alignment with local needs, capacities, and business priorities.
+This involves maximising the social and economic opportunities of climate action, while minimising and carefully managing any challenges in partnership with our stakeholders including through effective social dialogue with impacted groups, ensuring responsible divestment strategies, and maintaining respect for fundamental labour principles and rights. - CIMB maintains a constructive and open exchange of ideas on sustainability with a broad range of its stakeholders.
 The Group is committed to having a transparent process and will demonstrate its engagement on sustainability issues by actively discussing environmental and social matters with its stakeholders, in terms of both risks and opportunities. - CIMB will exercise a precautionary approach, taking due care and diligence, to evaluate, adopt and advocate measures that will minimise, and, in the long-run, prevent environmental harm as well as promote social equity.